The Pentacon 135mm f/2.8 is a telephoto lens manufactured by VEB Pentacon in the GDR. Meyer-Optik Orestor 2.8/135 in the past.

 On a full frame, the lens works as intended - it has a more flexible picture and characteristics corresponding to the declared ones.

-The easiest way to shoot is in the mode Aperture Priority (Av)when the camera adjusts the required shutter speed based on the current aperture value and the light in the frame.
-To work on digital cameras, you need an adapter from the M42x1 threaded connection to your camera.
-Pentacon Auto 2.8 / 135 it is easiest to put on Canon EOS with EF(-s) mount, due to the insignificant difference in focal lengths.
+The easiest way to shoot is in the mode Aperture Priority (Av), when the camera adjusts the required shutter speed based on the current aperture value and the light in the frame.
+To work on digital cameras, you will need an adapter from the M42x1 threaded connection to your camera.
+The Pentacon 135mm f/2.8 is easiest to mount on a Canon EOS with an EF(-s) mount due to the negligible difference in working distances.
 Adapters without focus confirmation chips on Canon are cheap.

 To work on digital cameras, you will need an adapter from the M42x1.
 The easiest way is to put this lens on cropped Canon EOS with EF-s mount, especially considering that adapters without chips on Canon cost mere pennies.